 In Ayurvedic philosophy, health starts in the digestive system.
 The function of the whole system is dependent on the proper digestion, assimilation and elimination of our food.
 If these things aren’t happening properly, we become vulnerable to disease.
 The metabolic energy of digestion, called agni in sanskrit, literally means fire.
 This fire must be strong for us to properly digest and assimilate our food and so its strength is a direct indicator of the health of our entire system.
+All these elements come together in Smita’s Ayurvedic Balancing Bowl.

 This Ayurvedic Balancing Bowl is healthy, delicious, nourishing and easy to digest!
 It balances the three constitutions – Vata, Pitta and Kapha!